Can I increase my home loan to buy a car?

 Refinance

-Your second option is to refinance your home loan in order to access additional funds to buy a car.
-You could do this with your current lender, or switch to a new lender if that means potentially accessing a more competitive rate.
+Your second option is to refinance your home loan to access additional funds to buy a car, sometimes known as a home loan top up.
+You could do this with your current lender, or switch to a new lender to potentially get a more competitive rate.

-Put simply, you will refinance your mortgage and increase the amount owing to the value of your desired car.
+Put simply, you will refinance your mortgage and increase the amount you’re borrowing to include the value of your desired car.
 The car loan you would have taken out is essentially added on top of your mortgage, and you will just keep making repayments on your home loan to cover it.
+Topping up your mortgage like this to buy a car is similar to refinancing your mortgage to consolidate debts.

-While this will give you access to your home loan’s interest rate instead of a likely higher car loan rate, keep in mind that it also means you will be paying off your car over a much longer period of time.
-In fact, there’s a good chance you’ll still be paying off your car when the time comes to upgrade it again.
+While using your home loan to buy a car like this will let you benefit from your home loan’s interest rate instead of a likely higher car loan rate, keep in mind that it also means you will be paying off your car over a much longer period of time.
+Home loan term lengths are routinely measured in decades, so there’s a good chance you’ll still be paying off your car when the time comes to upgrade it again.

-Despite the potential to access a lower interest rate, the considerably longer loan term will likely mean paying thousands of dollars more in interest charges over the life of the loan.
+Despite the potential to access a lower interest rate with a home loan top up, the considerably longer loan term will likely mean paying thousands of dollars more in interest charges over the life of the loan.
+And as cars tend to depreciate in value, the longer you’re in debt, the less value for money you may be getting from your loan.

 Alternative options to buy your next vehicle